CyVerse-learning-materials/cyverse-data-and-software-management-workshop/index.rst

 At this workshop learners will:

-- Be able to identify common reproducibility challenges for commonly used software
+- Identify common software reproducibility challenges
-- Follow a series of case studies that introduce reproducibility technologies like version control (e.g. git, GitHub), containerization (Docker), and notebooks (Jupyter).
+- Gain skills for using free reproducibility technologies like version control (git/GitHub), containerization (Docker), and notebooks (Jupyter)
-- Be able to deploy applications for reproducible analysis using Binder and CyVerse
+- Learn how to deploy applications for reproducible analysis using MyBinder and CyVerse
-- Understand (and be able to create) a software management plan that benefits their lab and their research
+- Create (or refine) a custom software management plan for your research

 **Prerequisites**